-With this steak marinade, I didn't add any spices in with the liquid.
+With this 3 ingredient marinade, I didn't add any spices in with the liquid.
 However, you could add salt, pepper, minced garlic, and even a splash of lemon juice.
 You could bring a little heat to this marinade with some red pepper flakes.

-I use this recipe all the time for our steak kabobs and love the simple taste these few ingredients add to our Grilled Steak Kabobs.
+I use this 3 ingredient steak marinade all the time for our steak kabobs and love the simple taste these few ingredients add to our Grilled Steak Kabobs.

 My Creative Manner is answering the question "what's there to eat" with simple recipe creations ~ Jen

 Other My Creative Manner recipes you may enjoy are:

 If you are looking for homemaking inspiration whether it be decorating, cleaning tips, or organization.
 Head over to our sister sites Youtube channel where we share many homemaking ideas.